emrekantarkiran/resume/README.md

 # resume
-All you guys you can see my resume
+All you guys can see my resume